iblech/agdapad/README.md

 * Robust container acquisition – people accessing the same Agdapad URL will be connected to the same session even in case of bad timing
 * Löb-like nested containers
+* WebDAV access to user files for easy up- and downloading
 * Building on awesome open source technology: GNU/Linux, Perl, NixOS, TigerVNC, NoVNC, systemd
 * AGPLv3+ licensed